matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 **Dockerfile**

-- FROM - It pulls the image from the docker hub.
-Here it pulls the java image `alpine-oraclejdk8:slim`.
+- `FROM`: It pulls the image from the docker hub.
+    - Here it pulls the java image `alpine-oraclejdk8:slim`.
-- ADD - Add command takes two arguments, one is source and the destination.
+- `ADD`: Add command takes two arguments, one is source and the destination.
-- COPY:
-    - `./docker-entrypoint.sh /docker-endpoint.sh`
+- `COPY`: `./docker-entrypoint.sh /docker-endpoint.sh`.
     - This step copies the `docker-entrypoint.sh` in to the docker image that gets built.
-- RUN:
-    - `chmod +x / docker-entrypoint.sh`
+- `RUN`: `chmod +x / docker-entrypoint.sh`
-- ENTRYPOINT:
+- `ENTRYPOINT`:
     - Argument sets the concrete default app that is used every time a container is created using the image.
     - Often times ENTRYPOINT with CMS, you can remove "application" from CMS and just leave "arguments" which will be passed to the ENTRYPOINT.